MapGuy11/MapGuy11/README.md

 # Hi!👋
 ## I'm Connor Hackenberg, a student, and a huge HomeLab enthusiast.
 I am currently studying to become a network egineer or system administrator.

-You might have seen my username *(MapGuy11)* pop around The Weather Channel community as I am one of the co-developers of the website [Weatherscan.tk](https://weatherscan.tk/) this allowed everyone to keep experiencing the nostalgia that was Weatherscan.
+You might have seen my username *(MapGuy11)* pop around The Weather Channel community as I am one of the co-developers of the website [Weatherscan.tk](https://weatherscan.tk/) that has allowed everyone to keep experiencing the nostalgia that was Weatherscan.

 - 🔭 I am currently working on rebuilding my home lab after a successful SSD upgrade to my server.
 - 🌱 I am currently learning in a Dual Enrollment vocational course on Systems Administration before I transfer out to a different school to finish my bachelors degree.